plutus-IV-org/plutus_backtest/README.md

 <br />

-In the moment when one of the securities reaching its stop loss or take profit, the trade will automatically stopped and the weights will be reassigned respectively to the left assets.
+In the moment when one of the securities reaching its stop loss or take profit, the trade will be automatically stopped and the weights will be reassigned respectively to the left assets.

 <br />